blight25/gfactor/paper.md

 ## Dimensional Analysis with Astropy Units

 In order to verify the accuracy of the code's results we have integrated the __astropy.units__ module throughout.
 By doing so we have verified that conversions between units are transparent and tracked, allowing a curious user to pop open the hood of the code and check the format.
+Given the wide variety in physical units that are ingested from the API's (eV, ergs/cm^2/s/Angstrom, etc.) the astropy.units functionality is essential to perform accurate conversions without overpopulating the code with additional conversion factors.

 ## Organization